Cook County Board of Commissioners 17th district

-Cook County Board of Commissioners 17th district is a electoral district for the Cook County Board of Commissioners.
+Cook County Board of Commissioners 17th district is a single-member electoral district for the Cook County Board of Commissioners.
+It is currently represented by Sean M. Morrison, a Republican.
+It is the only seat on the Board of Commissioners that is currently represented by a Republican.

+History

-The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of holding a set of two at-large elections (one for ten seats from the city of Chicago and another for seven seats from suburban Cook County).
+The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts districts: one for ten members from the city of Chicago and another for seven members from suburban Cook County.

 Geography

 1994 boundaries

 In its initial 1994 iteration, the district encompassed parts of the northwest, west, and southwest suburbs of Cook County.

 2001 redistricting

-New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States Census.
+New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States census.

 In regards to townships and equivalent jurisdictions, the district's redistricted boundaries included portions of the city of Chicago, as well as portions of Bremen, Elk Grove, Lemont, Leyden, Lyons, Maine, Northfield, Orland, Palos, Proviso, Wheeling, and Worth townships.